keep-starknet-strange/madara/docs/rpc-contribution.md

 from madara project to check what are the parameters and return value that are assigned to the endpoint you will implement.

+If the endpoint you want to implement is not there (e.g. was recently introduced) check out the [specification](https://github.com/starkware-libs/starknet-specs/tree/v0.4.0-rc2/api) document from Starkware.

 In the `crates/client` we can find two RPC related packages.

 1. `rpc-core`: exposes a trait that defines `StarknetRpcApi`.
 This is where we